Collaborative on Child Homelessness - Illinois (COCHI)

 The Collaborative is focused on children birth to six and pregnant persons based on the developmental vulnerabilities of the child as demonstrated by Adverse Childhood Experiences (ACEs) studies.

-Addressing the Housing Needs of Young Children and Pregnant Women
+Addressing the Housing Needs of Young Children and Pregnant Persons

 The Illinois Legislative Children's Health Caucus Forum